s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - bid for spare computing capacity
   - up to 90% discount compared to On-Demand
   - can be terminated at any time
+- Dedicated
+  - a physical EC2 server dedicated for your use
+  - mainly for server bound licenses or complicance requirements
+    - Windows Server, Microsoft SQL Server, SUSE Linux Enterprise Server

 ## Standard Reserved Instances vs. Convertible Reserved Instances vs. Scheduled Reserved
 - Standard Reserved Instances